antarctica/packer-vm-templates/README.md

 [7] These artefacts are essentially an addition to artefacts produced for the 'antarctica/trusty' template and as such are located within the directory structure for the 'antarctica/trusty' template.

+[8] vDirector templates are also listed in the shared *BAS-Base-Images* catalogue within the *PolarView* tenancy in the JASMIN unmanaged cloud vDirector instance.
+To use these templates in other vDirector instances, download the zipped OVF file and upload to your own instance.

+Note: Currently access to this catalogue is restricted to members of the *PolarView* tenancy, this is being addressed with JASMIN support.
+Until this is fixed, follow the instructions above for users of other vDirector instances to load these templates into a catalogue within another tenancy.

 ### BAS SAN distribution location